asyncapi/asyncapi-react/CONTRIBUTING.md

 ## Contributing process

 The contributing process in this project relies on the [GitHub flow](https://guides.github.com/introduction/flow/index.html).
-This means that you contribute through pull requests.
+This means that you contribute through pull requests (PRs).
 When adding new code or content to this project, follow these rules:

 1. Fork this repository.
 1. Make your changes.
 Do not forgot about: